the-mac/AndroidJniHelpers/README.md

     assertEquals("To be or not to be, That is the question", decryptedString);

 ```
 **Above is an example of decrypting a generated resource string.
-Next, you can create a native decryptString implementation for your Activity class**
+If you would like to implement this, you can create a native decryptString implementation for your Activity class**

-**Creating native method in Activity class**
+**Declaring native decryptString method in Activity class**
 ```java

 public class ExampleActivity extends Activity {